 So, you’re ready to digitize your business records to maintain compliance with government and industry regulations.
 Should you be looking for a document management system or software that is exclusively for records management?
 Actually, document management enables you to digitize and archive both documents and records.
 Let’s explore the differences between the two to clarify the situation.

-Records are evidence of a transaction, decision or commitment that an individual, company, nonprofit or government agency makes.
+Records are evidence of a transaction, decision or commitment that an individual, company, nonprofit or government agency has made.
 A document becomes a record after a business process is completed.
-Records are stored in final form in case they’re needed as confirmation that an action took place rather than because they’re in active use.
+Records often contain many parts that can include documents, photos, and video.
+They are stored in final form in case they’re needed as confirmation that an action took place rather than because they’re in active use.
 They cannot be edited or revised.
+They are often subject to internal and external audits which are required to confirm compliance with industry, state and federal regulations.

-Proving compliance, limiting access to authorized personnel, ensuring security and enforcing retention schedules are among the main goals of records management.
-Easy storage and retrieval, time and cost savings gained through cloud office automation and data security are the primary objectives of document management.
+Proving compliance, limiting access to information to authorized personnel, ensuring security, and enforcing retention schedules are among the main objectives of records management.
+The goal of document management is broader.
+Its objectives include easy storage and retrieval, capture and categorization of paper and electronic documents, workflow automation and emphasizes document and data security and protection against cyberthreats.

 The path from document to record